OpenDSA/OpenDSA/RST/en/Glossary.rst

       variable.
       An induction variable must be an integer.

+   inherit
+      In :term:`object-oriented programming <object-oriented programming paradigm>`,
+      the process by which a :term:`subclass` gains :term:`data members <data member>` and :term:`methods <method>` from a :term:`base class`.

    inorder traversal
-      In a binary tree, a :term:`traversal` that first recursively visits the left child, then visits the root, an then recursively visits the right child.
+      In a :term:`binary tree`, a :term:`traversal` that first recursively visits the left :term:`child`, then visits the :term:`root`, an then recursively visits the right child.
       In a :term:`binary search tree`, this traversal will :term:`enumerate <enumeration>` the nodes in sorted order.

-   insertion sort
+   Insertion Sort
       A sorting algorithm with :math:`\Theta(n^2)` average and worst case cost, and :math:`Theta(n)` best case cost.
       This best-case cost makes it useful when we have reason to